Serious Commitment

 L6 L5

-Learning resources typically provide guidance on common mistakes, dangers, and other risks in applying skills or knowledge.
-Awareness of your exposure to risks will guide you to resources that help in the management of risks.
+Accessing learning resources will provide guidance on common mistakes, dangers, and other risks in applying skills or knowledge.
+Awareness of your exposure to risks will guide you to discover resources that help in the management of those risks.

 L6S L5S is provisionally labeled Guidance

 Note: There is no direct L6S L5P channel.
-Why?Closed Learning resources know nothing of your specific situation or what you view as a gain or loss.
+Why?Closed Access to learning resources-L6S has no connexion with your specific situation or what you view as a gain or loss-L5P.
 So linkage needs to be via other Centres.

 Reflection on past experiences will create a natural pressure to envisage likely gains or losses.
 Conversely, any conjectured potentials for gains and fears regarding losses will press for confirmation through reflecting on your experiences of the process.